 Adaptive playback depends on cloud transcoding to automatically create multiple “renditions,” or quality levels, for each video file.
 Again, you can automate this process with cloud transcoding to save time and effort.

-It’s possible to transcode all of your videos on computers in your offices or facilities.
+It’s possible to transcode all your videos on computers in your offices or facilities.
 However, this method can incur unwanted costs.
-Another major benefit of cloud transcoding is avoiding the expenses associated with transcoding in-house.
+Another significant benefit of cloud transcoding is avoiding the expenses associated with transcoding in-house.

 According to Streaming Media, cloud transcoding reduces costs due to “purchasing and renewing hardware/software.
 It also eliminates the operating expenditures associated with running such a platform—not just ongoing support, but electricity, floor space, and human technician support.”

-There’s another factor at play that amplifies these savings.
-And that’s the issue of peak load.
-With an in-house transcoding system, you should expect to meet maximum processing requirements at peak times.
-For example, you may try to transcode 4K, HDR, HFR digital video files.
+There’s another factor at play that amplifies these savings: that’s the issue of peak load.
+You should expect to meet maximum processing requirements at peak times with an in-house transcoding system.
+For example, you may try transcoding 4K, HDR, and HFR digital video files.
 Anyone who has done this before knows it challenges even the most powerful hardware.

-Now, what happens when you have to transcode 6 videos at the same time?
+Now, what happens when you have to transcode six videos simultaneously?
 Or a dozen?
 Two dozen?
-More?
-And what happens when you have to do all of this on a tight deadline?
+What happens when you have to do all of this on a tight deadline?

-The point is, in serious environments, you may need to scale your transcoding capacity rapidly to meet peak demands.
-This is challenging when each expansion requires sourcing and buying new equipment, setting up software, connecting it to the network, etc.
+In serious environments, you may need to scale your transcoding capacity rapidly to meet peak demands.
+This is challenging when each expansion requires sourcing and buying new equipment, setting up streaming software, connecting it to the network, etc.